-Right on the heels of a slowly-fading global pandemic comes the next challenge for companies—one of the toughest labor markets in history.
+Right on the heels of a global pandemic comes the next challenge for companies—one of the toughest labor markets in history.
 The best way for companies to find and hire qualified candidates is to create an employee recruiting strategy.

 Across industries, there is a massive shortage of workers due to several factors.
 People are quitting their jobs easier and faster than ever.
 The gig economy is luring workers away with perks like greater flexibility.
 People are burnt out and are looking for new opportunities.

-In fact, in 2021 an astounding 47 million people quit their jobs.
+In fact, in 2021 an astounding 48 million people quit their jobs.
 Frontline industries are getting hit especially hard.
 And the Great Resignation is far from over.
 There are an increasing number of job openings around the United States alone.
 At last count, it was edging close to 11 million.

 What does this mean for companies?